jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 reprieve before the last push out.

 {: {{site.data.css.tip-box}} }
-> **Tip:** Bring a water filter as there is a possible water refill here, or you can wait
+> **Tip:** Bring a water filter as there is a possible water refill up high near
-> until further down the descent where the creek gets a little larger.
+> the traverse, or you can wait until further down the descent where the creek
+> gets a little larger.

 ## Thoughts

-All told, it was a nice adventure climb, it just would have been more enjoyable had we planned it being such an adventure.
+All told, it was a nice adventure climb, it just would have been more enjoyable had we planned on it being such an adventure.
 The fact it is Northish facing, gives you time to get most or all of the route done before the sun hits if you get an early start.